scassandra/scassandra-server/README.md

 Beware that there are deprecation warnings in the integration tests.
 Don't fix these as I still want to test deprecated APIs.

+We're in the process or moving back to SBT for cross compilation.
+Things that need finished:
+* Releasing
+* Pushing to maven central
+* License headers

 ### PR guidelines